 Material Fee: $10 (cash payable to the instructor)

 Brian Reedy is a Miami-based artist who specializes in block prints.
-His artwork has been shown in galleries and museums nationwide, and has been featured in several international art fairs in New York City, Chicago and Miami.
-He is currently represented by Galerie F in Chicago, and his work can be found at Woodcut Emporium on Etsy.com
+His artwork has been shown in galleries and museums nationwide and has been featured in several international art fairs in New York City, Chicago, and Miami.
+His work can be found at Woodcut Emporium on Etsy.com